Your One Maryland One Book questions answered!

-- be able to generate sustained discussion on the year’s theme
+- able to generate sustained discussion on the year’s theme

-- be of interest to people in the state of Maryland
+- of interest people in the state of Maryland

-- appeal to a wide range of readers of different backgrounds and reading levels
+- appealing to a wide + diverse range of readers of different backgrounds and reading levels

-- connect to high school age readers as well as adults
+- appropriate to high school age readers as well as adults